Quick Start Guide

 Integrate with External Platforms

-The Integration Interface forwards uplink data received by the built-in network server to external MQTT-compatible platforms or cloud services (e.g., AWS IoT Core) for visualization, processing, and integration.
+The Integration Interface enables you to integrate your applications with external third-party platforms by forwarding uplink data via MQTT or cloud services (e.g., AWS IoT Core) for visualization, processing, and further integration.

 Figure 1: Integration Interface Parameters- Enable integration interface: Enables the integration interface.